The federal government could shut down soon. Here’s what you need to know

 Some government functions can continue – at least for a certain period of time – if they are funded through fees or other types of appropriations.
 For instance, the Internal Revenue Service said it could use some of the funding it received from the Inflation Reduction Act to keep all of its roughly 74,300 staffers on the job — as it said it would do previously when shutdowns loomed.
 The IRS is currently in the midst of putting into place dozens of tax law changes contained in the Republicans’ One Big Beautiful Bill Act, including some that take effect this year.

-If the government shuts down next month, it’s likely that immigration, border patrol and defense activities funded through BBB, which Trump signed into law in July, would continue.
+If the government shuts down next month, it’s likely that immigration, border patrol and defense activities funded through the GOP’s tax and spending package, which Trump signed into law in July, would continue.

 “Thankfully, H.R.
 1 provided ample resources to ensure that many core Trump Administration priorities will continue uninterrupted,” OMB wrote in its memo to agencies about preparing mass layoff plans, referring to the president’s domestic agenda package.